Laragear/SubscriptionsDemo/README.md

 use Laragear\Subscriptions\Facades\Plan;
 use Carbon\CarbonInterval;

-Plan::called('Special')->every(CarbonInterval::month()->addDays(5))->save();
+Plan::called('Special')->every(CarbonInterval::month()->addDays(5));
 ```

 > [!IMPORTANT]
 >
 > Monthly intervals never overflow to the next month.
-For example, a monthly subscription that starts 31st of January will expire at 28th/29th of February, and continue the 31st of March.
+For example, a monthly subscription that starts 31st of January will expire at 28th/29th of February, and continue until the 31st of March.

 #### Not renewable plans